vyleestudio/community-architects.net/README.md

 ### `npm run start`

-Runs the app in the development mode.\
+Runs the app in the development mode with hot reloads.\
 Open [localhost:5173](http://localhost:5173) to view it in your browser.

 ### `npm run build`